Healthy Relationships

 What if I am both anxious in relationships and also avoidant at times, can I become secure?

 YES!
-Having both anxious and avoidant components of how you attach is referred to as having a fearful-avoidant attachment style.
+Having both anxious and avoidant components of how you attach is referred to as having a disorganized or fearful-avoidant attachment style.
 I have found this complex combination particularly takes a toll on clients as they try to have fulfilling relationships with others.
 Thankfully, I can tell you relationship security is possible if you have a fearful-avoidant way of attaching.
 Through therapy, I can help you know what triggers your anxious tendencies, reduce reassurance seeking behaviors, trust those worthy of trust in your life, reduce avoidant behaviors and lean into healthy conflict.
 On a personal note, I have struggled with fearful-avoidant attachment and know how difficult it can be.
 Through therapy, self-reflection, and being intentional in my relationships, I have been able to have more relationship security.
 I know positive changes with attachment are possible because I have lived it.

 I struggle with feeling insecure in friendships.
 Can you help me?